The following Tax practice note provides comprehensive and up to date legal information covering:

 The procedural aspects of the DOTAS rules, including time limits, how to make a disclosure, scheme reference numbers, penalties and HMRC information powers, are covered in Practice Note: Disclosure of tax avoidance schemes—procedure.

-inheritance tax (IHT) avoidance, see Practice Note: Disclosure of tax avoidance schemes—IHT
+inheritance tax (IHT), see Practice Note: Disclosure of tax avoidance schemes—IHT

 For the separate (but related) rules imposing sanctions on promoters of tax avoidance schemes (POTAS), see Practice Note: Promoters of tax avoidance schemes.

-SDLT has been replaced, in Scotland, by the land and buildings transaction tax (LBTT), and in Wales, by the land transaction tax (LTT).
+SDLT applies to land in England and Northern Ireland.
+The equivalent tax in Scotland is land and buildings transaction tax (LBTT), and in Wales is land transaction tax (LTT).
 DOTAS does not apply to LBTT or LTT and there are no equivalent disclosure rules in Scotland or Wales.
 For further details, see the Scotland: LBTT subtopic and the Wales: LTT subtopic.

-The DOTAS rules make it obligatory to inform Her Majesty's Revenue & Customs (HMRC) about certain tax avoidance arrangements.
-Making
+The DOTAS rules make it obligatory to inform HMRC about certain tax avoidance arrangements.
+The rules act as an early warning system for

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.